-Rosa Productions has moved north and our office is now based in Kendal, Cumbria, with associate producers around the UK.
+Rosa Productions is based in Kendal, Cumbria, with associate producers around the UK.
 We are a team of creative festival, broadcast, media and arts producers, directors and consultants led by Rosemary Richards.

 We have extensive experience of broadcast media, festivals, arts & outdoor events, and community engagement.
-Currently Rosemary is leading the production for the Bloomsbury Festival in London, and we are working on a BBC Radio 4 commission for 2022.
-We are looking forward to the January premiere screening of our Beach of Dreams half hour documentary, filmed in summer 2021 featuring the Kinetika project Beach of Dreams.
+Currently Rosemary is leading the production for the Bloomsbury Festival in London, and our 2023 co-production with Kinetika and Morecambe Bay Partnership - 'Baylines - Beach of Dreams'.

 Production clients include the BBC, Bloomsbury Festival, Common Space IoW, Guys and St Thomas' Charity, Greenham Trust, Leeds Castle Kent, Corpus Christi College Oxford, South Kesteven District Council, the Story Museum in Oxford, and many others.

 Current and historic projects are featured on our event and media pages.